florianthom/Kubernetes-Job-Launcher/README.md

 # Kubernetes-Job-Launcher
 A Spring Boot app demonstrating how to launch and manage Kubernetes Jobs programmatically based on http requests and sqs messages.
 Jobs are launched by using target-job-template from k8s-configmap either created by helm definition from this or external app.
+The number of processed jobs (pods) is constrained by a `ResourceQuota` defined inside the helm package (max 30 non-terminating pods).

 <p align="center" width="100%">
 <img src="docs/images/http-api-overview.png" alt="pdf preview" style="width: 85%;">